top of page

 The verb 'proceed' has its etymology rooted in the Latin word 'procedere,' which is a combination of 'pro,' meaning 'forward,' and 'cedere,' meaning 'to go' or 'to yield.'
 In Latin, 'procedere' signified the act of going forward or advancing, both in a physical and metaphorical sense.
 As this concept transitioned into Old French as 'proceder' and later into Middle English, it retained its core meaning of moving forward or continuing, often with a plan, action, or process in mind.
 The etymology of 'proceed' underscores its connection to the idea of advancing or continuing a course of action or movement, emphasizing its role in describing the act of moving forward, typically with a sense of purpose or direction.

-Quiz: Find the meaning of proceed
+Find the correct meaning of the verb proceed:

 Try Again!